Frequently Asked Questions

 - Nausea, vomiting, diarrhea

-It is our hope that you will remind one another to put on masks, stay six feet apart, and follow all other rules.
-As part of our pledge, you have the ability to remind community members to wear masks and be socially distant.
+It is our hope that you will remind one another to put on masks and follow all other rules.

 For behavior that is belligerent or simply too large of an issue for you to manage, please use LiveSafe to report a violation.
 Go to the app, click “Report Tips,” and then “COVID-19 Concerns.”
 These tips can be anonymous, but should be submitted in a timely fashion.
 Reports that are submitted hours or days later may affect our ability to address the alleged concern.

 As always, our main goal is to protect the health of our community by following the recommendations of the CDC, local health departments, and our healthcare partners.
-For this reason, the University of Hartford will require all students to be fully vaccinated against COVID-19 by Aug.
-15, 2021.
+For this reason, the University of Hartford requires all students, faculty and staff to be fully vaccinated against COVID-19.
+There was a process for limited medical and religious exemptions.

 Residential Life Information